10 Common Time-Management Mistakes

 Sometimes, it's hard to know how to prioritize, especially when you're facing a flood of seemingly-urgent tasks.
 However, it's essential to learn how to prioritize tasks effectively if you want to manage your time better.

-You might also want to go through our Bite-Sized Training Class, How to Prioritize, to further enhance your skills.
+You might also want to go through our Bite-Sized Training session How to Prioritize, to further enhance your skills.

 Do you know that some of us can lose as much as two hours a day to distractions?
 Think how much you could get done if you had that time back!